 The spring skiing here is not just confined to the Grande Motte.
 Last year on April 30 we skied all the way down to Tignes Les Brevieres at 1550m – and there wasn’t a rock in sight.
 No doubt, it will be the same this spring.

 Espace Killy, the combined 300km area of Tignes and Val d’Isere, doesn’t close until May 5.
 Tignes itself stays open until May 12.

 Val Thorens – Roof of the 3 Valleys

 It’s arguably Europe’s highest ski village set way above the tree-line with superb skiing of its own as well as links to

 From late November to early May, snowcover is rarely called into question – 150cm at the moment in the village and 320cm up on the ridge separating the 3 Valleys from the fourth, the Maurienne.

 Last season saw the opening of the futuristic Altapura hotel, created by artist and designer Jocelyne Sibuet who also owns a swathe of luxury Megeve properties.
 Next winter the Koh-I Nor opens as the highest five-star hotel in Europe.

-Where to stay: Val Thorens has some of the best self-catering accommodation around, including the family-friendly Hameau du Kashmir, £2001 for a two-bedroom apartment for four people on the week beginning March 30.
+Where to stay: Val Thorens has some of the best self-catering accommodation around, including the family-friendly Hameau du Kashmir.

 Les Deux Alpes – Double Peaks in the Dauphine